 - Garnish with cherry tomatoes, peppers, garlic, and parsley.
 Spread cubed butter on top.

-- Mix tomato sauce, water, and salt in a cup.
+- Mix tomato sauce, water, and rest of the salt in a cup.
 Pour the mixture over the meatballs and potatoes.

 - Cover it first with parchment paper and then with aluminum foil.
 Bake in the preheated oven for 55 minutes.
 Then remove the parchment paper and aluminum foil and bake for another 20 minutes.